DSA Is At A Crossroads

 To talk about why we must reject the tactics of those who want to bully us into the same dead-end politics that have halted other promising movements in their tracks, I want to explain a little bit about my own experiences with those committed to this kind of self-destructive politics, especially as it relates to my own disability.

 Disabled, but energized by socialism

 For nearly three and a half years, I’ve been disabled by chronic Lyme disease.

 This has had a shattering effect on my life.
 It forced me to move back across the country to live near my family in early 2015, and I have been unable to work steadily since then.
-I’ve had to abandon my three favorite hobbies: hiking, biking, and dancing.

 Just getting by in life is difficult sometimes for me, but with the heroic aid of dozens of comrades, family members, and friends, I’ve managed to not just get by, but to pour as many hours as I can manage each week into my work with DSA and to building the democratic socialist movement.